sonatype-nexus-community/auditjs/README.md

 See the [excellent npm-force-resolutions docs](https://github.com/rogeriochaves/npm-force-resolutions#npm-force-resolutions) for details on how this works.

-After running updating our `package.json` file as described by `npm-force-resolutions`,
+After updating our `package.json` file as described by `npm-force-resolutions`,
 ```json
 ...
   "resolutions": {